vampirot800/Paradigm-CardGame/README.md

 This problem could have been solved in lots of other ways, for example, using lambda calculus, which was my first try at this, however i had issues parsing the cards so in the end i decided to implement a Grammar and recursion to make parsing easier.

-In my research, i realized the allegedly most effective way to solve this problem was called a greedy paradigm, which i didn't fully understand, so i solved it with knowledge gained from class.
+In my research, i realized the allegedly most effective way to solve this problem was called a greedy paradigm, which i didn't fully understand, I decided to solve the problem with a very effective solution using Functional Pardigm..

 The validate_and_parse_input function tokenizes the input text and parses it using the defined grammar.
 The time complexity of tokenizing the input text is O(N), where N is the length of the input text.
 Parsing the tokens using the Recursive Descent Parser has a worst-case time complexity of O(2^N), where N is the number of tokens in the input.